 The Board has adopted a diversity policy in compliance with Rule 13.92 of the Listing Rules.
 The policy aims to set out the approach to achieve diversity on the Board.
 The Company sees increasing diversity at the Board level as an essential element in maintaining the Company's competitive advantage.
 In designing the Board's composition, Board diversity will be considered from a range of diversity perspectives, including without limitation, differences in the professional and industry experience, cultural background, educational background, gender, age and other qualities of the members of the Board, with reference to the Company's business model and specific needs.
 Under Code Provision B.1.3 of the CG Code, the Board has reviewed the implementation and effectiveness of the Company's policy on board diversity on an annual basis.
 The Board also realised under Rule 13.92 of the Listing Rules, as a transitional arrangement, the Company will have to appoint at least one director of a different gender on the Board not later than 31 December 2024.
+The Company is committed to improving the diversity of the Board based on its needs and as and when suitable candidates are identified.
 In recommending candidates for appointment to the Board, the Nomination Committee will consider candidates on merit basis against objective criteria based on the Group's business needs and with due regard for the benefits of diversity on the Board.
 The Company aims to maintain an appropriate balance of diversity perspectives of the Board that are relevant to the Company's business needs.